nex3/perspective-el/README.md

 ## Usage

-To activate perspective use `(persp-mode)`.
+To activate Perspective, use `(persp-mode)`.
 This creates a single default `main` perpsective.

-Commands are all prefixed by `C-x x` by default.
-To change the prefix key, customize `persp-mode-prefix-key`.
-Additionally, creating a key binding for `persp-mode-map` will also activate the prefix.
+> :information_source: Since the release of Emacs 28, Perspective no longer
+> ships with a default command prefix.
+Users should pick a prefix comfortable
+> for them.
+In the days of Emacs 27 and earlier, the default prefix was `C-x x`.
+> This conflicts with bindings built into Emacs 28.

+To set a prefix key for all Perspective commands, customize `persp-mode-prefix-key`.
+Reasonable choices include `C-x x` (for users who don't care about the Emacs buffer-related commands this shadows), `C-z` (for users who don't suspend Emacs to shell background), `C-c C-p` (for users who don't mind the conflicting keys with `org-mode` and `markdown-mode`), `C-c M-p` (for users who don't mind the slightly awkward chord), and `H-p` (for users who don't mind relying exclusively on a non-standard Hyper modifier).

 The actual command keys (the ones pressed after the prefix) are defined in `perspective-map`.
 Here are the main commands defined in `perspective-map`: